timfulmer/bigdatahowto/CORE.md

 }
 ```

-Here's a test case documenting the `Queue` class.  `Queue` is an abstract class
+And here's a test case documenting the `Queue` class.  `Queue` is an abstract
+class
 to capture common queuing code.
 You can see we're simply
 extending the abstract `Queue` class with an anonymous inner class for test.
 This is a pattern used below as well.